jharlap/go-101/slides.embedded.md

 # Exercise 3

+Let's create a key-value database and store some people in it!

 - Copy the template `store` package
-- Define an interface with a method `StoreKey()` that returns a `uint64`
-- Create a type `InMemory` that uses a map to store any type of object that implements your interface
+- Create a type `InMemory` that uses a map to store things that satisfy Keyer
 - `InMemory` should have functions to store and retrieve values by key
 - Update your `Person` so that it implements the interface

-- Try to name everything as fluently and idiomatically as possible
+---

+class: inverse

+# Exercise 3

+[embedmd]:# (exercises/ex3/template/store/store.go)

+???

+- Copy the template `store` package
+- Create a type `InMemory` that uses a map to store things that satisfy Keyer
+- `InMemory` should have functions to store and retrieve values by key
+- Update your `Person` so that it implements the interface

 ---